The answer to that question is as varied as family child care providers are, but we do have a common foundation.

 - Observe, gather and document child’s growth and behavior

-- GAther and communicate observations with child’s parent/legal guardian, providing supporting resources as appropriate
+- Gather and communicate observations with child’s parent/legal guardian, providing supporting resources as appropriate

 - Address cultural and/or special needs.
 This includes emotional, physical or educational.
-Let’s just look at food for a couple of examples: If a child has a food allergy, the provider must be aware of the content of the food the child is offered or is eating. / If a child’s culture or religion doesn’t allow certain foods we off acceptable substitutes.
+Let’s just look at food for a couple of examples: If a child has a food allergy, the provider must be aware of the content of the food the child is offered or is eating. / If a child’s culture or religion doesn’t allow certain foods we offer acceptable substitutes.